In this post, I highlight some of the best personal finance apps and tools in Canada and a few paid ones that are highly recommended.

 It’s one thing to earn cash back when you make your purchase with a credit card, but if you are spending cash, it’s another thing altogether.

-KOHO is a free reloadable prepaid Visa Card and app that rewards you for spending cash.
+KOHO is a reloadable prepaid Mastercard that rewards you for spending cash.

-Earn up to 5% cash back on purchases with the basic KOHO package.
+Earn 1% cash back on groceries and transportation purchases with the basic KOHO package.
 In addition to cash back, the KOHO app offers free budgeting capabilities.

 New KOHO users get a $20 bonus when they sign up using the link below and make their first purchase (use our CASHBACK referral code).